-NRES requires graduate students to enroll in NRES 500 Graduate Seminar each semester, with the exception of the semester in which they take NRES 594 (which requires seminar attendance).
+NRES requires graduate students to enroll in NRES 500 Graduate Seminar each semester they are registered.
 Students have the option of enrolling for 0 or 1 hour, which does count toward full-time enrollment.
-No more than 2 hours of NRES 500 can be counted toward the degree.
-Because this requirement is an effort to enhance the professional development of graduate students by exposing them to academic research and methods outside of their immediate experience and creating an important networking opportunity within the department, exceptions to this requirement will very rarely be granted.
-Any student wanting to request an exception to this requirement must complete the request form at http://go.illinois.edu/NRES500 exception request.
+This requirement is an effort to enhance the professional development of graduate students by exposing them to academic research and methods outside of their immediate experience and creating an important networking opportunity within the department.
+Exceptions to this requirement are rarely granted.
+Any student wanting to request an exception to this requirement (by enrollment in the online section or exemption for the semester) must submit a Request for Exception to the Requirement to Enroll in the Campus Section of NRES 500 form.